kengz/openai_lab/README.md

     ```

 2. for discrete variable, specify a list of the values to search over (since it is finite anyway). specify in `experiment_grid.param` like so:
-`'learning_rate': [0.01, 0.02, 0.05, 0.1, 0.2]`
+`'lr': [0.01, 0.02, 0.05, 0.1, 0.2]`

 The hyperopt implementation shall be able to take these 2 types of specs and construct its search space.

-Note that whether a variable is real or discrete can be up to the author; some variable such as learning_rate can be sampled from interval `0.001 to 0.1` or human-specified options `[0.01, 0.02, 0.05, 0.1, 0.2]`.
+Note that whether a variable is real or discrete can be up to the author; some variable such as `lr` can be sampled from interval `0.001 to 0.1` or human-specified options `[0.01, 0.02, 0.05, 0.1, 0.2]`.
 One way may be more efficient than the other depending on the search algorithm.

 The experiment will run it as: